Mirciulica15/DevOps-Tech-Summer-Practice-2024/MariaFelecan/GitLab/notes.md

     -> job to run the test:

     run_tests:
+        image : python # we need to fixate the image, so it doesnt change with updates before_scri[t:]
         script:
         - make test (ex of the command we use to run tests)